artemnovichkov/iOS-11-by-Examples/README.md

 ### IdentityLookup

-SMS and MMS fultering using IdentityLookup framework.
-Don't forget to turn on an extension in Messages > Unknown & Spam > SMS filetering
+SMS and MMS filtering using IdentityLookup framework.
+Don't forget to turn on an extension in Messages > Unknown & Spam > SMS filtering

 <img src="resources/identity-lookup-example.jpeg" width="200">

 ### Core NFC

 Reading of NFC tag payloads.
 Don't forget to enable NFC Tag Reading for App ID in the Apple Developer site

+### DeviceCheck

+Identifying devices that have already taken advantage of a promotional offer that you provide, or flagging a device that you have determined to be fraudulent.